 Proof.
-The input could be a positive integer K and an undirected graph G with n vertices such that each vertex is represented by a unique integer between 1 and n.
-We can create a certificate array A which contains $\frac{(K+1)\cdot(K+2)}{2}$ edges that represents a directed and acyclic graph G' that is a topological sorted representation, every vertex is represented by an integer between 0 and n+1 and for any pair of edges (a,b) and (a,c) in G' such that b < c, (a,b) is listed before (a,c) and for any pair of edges (a,b) and (c,d) in G' such that a < c or a < d, (a,b) is listed before (c,d).
+The input could be a positive integer K and a directed graph with n vertices such that each vertex is represented by a unique integer between 1 and n.
+We can create a certificate array A which contains $\frac{(K+1)\cdot(K+2)}{2}$ edges that represents a directed and acyclic graph G' that is a topological sorted representation, every vertex is represented by an integer between 0 and n + 1 and for any pair of edges (a, b) and (a, c) in G' such that b < c, (a, b) is listed before (a, c) and for any pair of edges (a, b) and (c, d) in G' such that a < c or a < d, (a, b) is listed before (c, d).
 We read at once the edges of the array A and we reject when this is not the described graph G'.
-Besides, we check that the first vertex contains K+1 edges (that vertex is represented by 0 in G'), the second vertex contains K edges (that is the vertex that represents the minimum integer greater than 0 in G') and so on until we reach the penultimate vertex (that is the vertex that represents the maximum integer lesser than n+1 in G') that contains 1 edge (that's why the number of edges is $(K+1)+K+\ldots+2+1=\frac{(K+1)\cdot(K+2)}{2}$ in G').
-While we read the edges of the array A using the index i, we check those constraints in G' and verify that every edge in G' is not in G. In this way, we output two vertices and the same certificate (i.e. the edges of the array A), where the edges in G' do not exist in the current input G.
+Besides, we check that the first vertex contains K + 1 edges (that vertex is represented by 0 in G'), the second vertex contains K edges (that is the vertex that represents the minimum integer greater than 0 in G') and so on until we reach the penultimate vertex (that is the vertex that represents the maximum integer lesser than n + 1 in G') that contains 1 edge (that's why the number of edges is $size = \frac{(K+1)\cdot(K+2)}{2}$ in G').
+While we read the edges of the array A using the index i, we check those constraints in G' and verify that every edge in G' is not in G. In this way, we output two vertices and the current input G.